Feeds:

 Incredulous, Andujar said, “I’m not going to pay that.
 They’re going to suspend me if I don’t pay.
 I should go to the Dominican Republic right now.
 I have enough money.
 I could live on that.
 This is lousy.”

-“I’m a black Dominican and that’s why they fine me,” Andujar told the Post-Dispatch.
+“I’m a black Dominican and that’s why they fine me,” Andujar said to reporter Rick Hummel.
 “What else am I supposed to think?”

 In explaining his on-field actions to The Sporting News, Andujar said, “He charged me.
 What am I supposed to do, run?”